-“When I moved to Washington, D.C., for college, I had considered pursuing a degree in psychology or a related field but never felt sure enough of the decision to pursue it as a major,” admits Post-Baccalaureate Program in Counseling and Psychology Professions graduate Lisell Perez-Rogers.
+“When I moved to Washington, D.C., for college, I had considered pursuing a degree in psychology or a related field but never felt sure enough of the decision to pursue it as a major,” admits Post-Baccalaureate Program for Counseling and Psychology Professions graduate Lisell Perez-Rogers.

 Instead, Lisell completed her undergraduate degree in justice, law and criminology cum laude from American University.
 While interning on Capitol Hill for a congresswoman from her home district in New York, it became apparent to Lisell that she was meant to be involved in social change.
 “My sophomore year, I took my first law class—and I loved it immediately,” she says.